arc blue

 HNC ART PORTFOLIO PRODUCTION

-The course is for ambitious students wishing to produce an extensive and relevant portfolio for application to advanced studies in any discipline within art, design or the creative industries.
+The course is for ambitious students wishing to produce an extensive and relevant portfolio for application to advanced studies in any discipline within art, designer the creative industries.

 On this course you will develop an attractive, unique and diverse portfolio to support an application to Art School or University.

-For the past eleven years, 100% of our HNC Art Portfolio Production students who applied to advanced level studies have been successful in securing places; these include some of the most prestigious Art Schools and Universities in Scotland and the UK: the majority of our students are offered a choice of degree places as well as direct entry to year two of degree level studies.
+For the past 10 years, 100% of our HNC Art Portfolio Production students who applied to degree level studies have been successful in securing places; these include some of the most prestigious Art Schools and Universities in Scotland and the UK: the majority of our students are offered a choice of degree places as well as direct entry to year two of degree level studies.

 As an HNC Art Portfolio Production student you will benefit from an articulation agreement that allows you direct entry to Gray's School of Art at Robert Gordon University.
 With an 'A' grade pass, our HNC art students are guaranteed entry to second year studies in Fine Art.